This article has been reviewed by Wego’s editorial team to ensure that the content is up to date & accurate.

 At present, there are a handful of countries already allowing arrivals to enter their borders without test.
 Some countries are even adopting testing and quarantine-free travel policies for everyone.

-The following are countries not requiring international arrivals to be tested before and after entry.
+The following are countries that do not require international arrivals to be tested before and after entry.

 The UK (England and Scotland)